NilssonWilliam/SSS_Testing_Materials/Performance/MultiPath/README.md

 # Multi path tests

 In this folder are all the files that are required to test secret sharing on a multiple hosts.
+Python version >=3.7 is required.

 ## sss_forwarder.py